Skip to main content

 How long does it take to process DS-3035?

 Processing times for waiver requests can differ based on several factors, including the eligibility category, where the application is filed, and the current workload.
-Additionally, requests from State Public Health Departments and other interested U.S. entities may also influence processing durations.
+Additionally, the Exchange Visitors Skills List and requests from State Public Health Departments may influence processing durations.

 What are common reasons DS-3035 gets rejected?